SpookyBlack29/casual/Wing Guide.md

 Go the the Wing Store area.(can be found in the Area Guide)

 Purchase the wings with the number that you want.
-## MAKE SURE TO PURCHASE FROM THE STORE THAT LOOKS LIKE AN ORANGE COIN
+## MAKE SURE TO PURCHASE FROM THE STORE THAT LOOKS LIKE AN ORANGE COIN, IT IS IMPORTANT THAT YOU DO IN ORDER TO FURTHER UPGRADE YOUR WINGS LATER

 ![alt text](https://i.gyazo.com/f4d860c2461ebfa78b75100b2e734231.png)